ABOUT THE LIBRARY

 children’s room

 Designed specifically for young learners aged 0 to elementary age.
-The room is equipped with two computers loaded with engaging learning activities tailored to develop early cognitive and motor skills.
+The room is equipped with two computers loaded with safe and engaging learning activities tailored to develop early cognitive and motor skills.
 The room is a perfect blend of technology and traditional play, ensuring a well-rounded experience for your child's development.

 Destine Martin genealogy room